GrayWasTaken/dartbuster/README.md

 # Dartbuster
+## About
 Author: Gray

 License: [MIT License](#License "MIT License")

-Description: URL Fuzzing / brute forcing tool, written in dart.

-## Description
-Easy to use async directory brute forcing tool with advanced capabilities.
+Description: Easy to use async directory brute forcing tool with advanced capabilities.
 Dartbuster is a cross platform tool written in dart with significant performance enhancements that really make it an effective choice over pre-existing tools.

 ## Screenshots
 ![1](https://apoc.club/assets/portfolio/dartbuster/1.png "Help Screen")